sgoldenlab/simba/docs/Tutorial_DLC.md

 1. Extract more frames to train the model.

-2. Correct the tracking points of the existing frames.
+2. Correct the tracking points of frames with predictions made by the model.

 ## Extract more frames
-This step creates a temp.yaml file to automate the **Extract Frames** process.
-It will copy the settings from the *config.yaml* and remove all the videos in the *config.yaml* file.
-It will then add the new videos that the user specifies into the yaml file and will generate a *temp.yaml*
+This step automates the **Extract Frames** process, to only extract frames from select videos.
+This function will copy the settings from the DLC *config.yaml* and remove all the videos in the *config.yaml* file.
+It will then add the new videos that the user specifies into a new, temporary yaml file, and extract frames from only these videos.

 ### Step 1: Generate temp.yaml from the original config.yaml

 #### Single Video

 1. Under **Load Model**, click `Browse File` and select the *config.yaml* file.

-2. Under `[Generate temp yaml]` tab --> `Single video`, click on `Browse File` and select the video.
+2. Under `[Generate temp yaml]` tab --> `Single video`, and click on `Browse File` and select the video.

 3. Click `Add single video`